PFund-Software-Ltd/pfeed/README.md

 By leveraging modern data engineering tools, `pfeed` handles the tedious data work and **outputs backtesting-ready data**, accelerating traders to get to the strategy development phase.

 ---
-PFeed (/piː fiːd/) is a data pipeline for algorithmic trading, serving as a bridge between raw data sources and traders by automating the process of data collection, cleaning, transformation, and storage, loading clean data into a **local data lake for quantitative analysis**.
+PFeed (/piː fiːd/) is a data pipeline for algorithmic trading, serving as a bridge between raw data sources and traders.
+It automates the processes of data collection, cleaning, transformation, and storage, loading clean data into a **local data lake for quantitative analysis**, with support for **downloading historical data**, as well as **live data streaming and recording**.

 ## Core Features
 - [x] Unified approach for interacting with various [data sources](#supported-data-sources) and obtaining historical and live data